 Datasets Overview

-ODA Reader provides access to five datasets covering official development assistance (ODA), other official flows (OOF), and development finance.
+ODA Reader provides access to six datasets covering official development assistance (ODA), other official flows (OOF), and development finance.
 Each dataset serves different analytical needs.

 Quick Reference